qa-tech-training/cicd-labs/LabInstructions/Lab03.md

 1. Navigate to Resources > Inventory and click Add
 2. Name the inventory 'webservers', and associate it to the BOAAWX organization, and save

-We will keep things simple with a static inventory for now, but this could be dynamic
+We will keep things simple with a static inventory for now, but this could be dynamic via an inventory source
 3. Click on Hosts
 4. Add a host by clicking add.
 Enter the IP of one of your servers (NOT the Jenkins or AWX VMs, only the servers created by your pipeline)
-5. Repeat for the other servers
+5. Repeat for the other app servers and the proxy server
+6. Once you have added all your hosts, we need to group them, following the pattern gcp_role_<role>.
+From the inventory overview, click on Groups > add.
+Name the new group 'gcp_role_appserver'.
+7. Click on hosts > add, and select 'add existing host'.
+Then choose all of the IPs that correspond to your appserver instances
+8. Create another new group called 'gcp_role_proxy'.
+Repeat the process to add existing hosts, this time selecting the IP of your proxy server.

 ### Create a Job Template
 1. Navigate to Resources > Templates, and click add.